Donnerinoern/Donnerinoern/README.md

 - 👋 Hi, I’m @Donnerinoern
 - 👀 I’m interested in programming and computer science.
-Languages I already know are: Java, JavaScript, Kotlin.
+Languages I already know are: Java, JavaScript, Kotlin, C#, Ruby.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Ruby on Rails.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...